jose-sv/jose-sv.github.io/_pages/about.md

 in the fall of 2019.
 My M.S. culminated in the introduction of [Asynchronous Poisoning Attacks](https://jose-sv.github.io/publication/2020-03-01-game-of-threads).
-I've stayed as a Ph.D. student at UIUC, where I live with my wife and our three cats.
+I've stayed on as a Ph.D. student at UIUC, where I live with my wife and our three cats.